Yaskawa-Global/SmartPendantSDK/docs/en/intro-concepts.md

  * **Types**: YRC Controllers support variables with types *Byte*, *Integer* (16bits), *Double* Integer (32bits), *Real* (floating point), *String* (text character sequences) and *Position*.

  * **Scope**: *Global* scope variables persist on the controller independently of any running programs/jobs and can be accessed by any job, whereas *Local* scope variables are job-specific and only exist while a job is running.
-Extension can access global variables as a means to communicate with INFORM jobs or motoPlus VxWorks apps running on the controller.
+Extension can access global variables as a means to communicate with INFORM jobs or MotoPlus apps running on the controller.

 Variables can be accessed by name or address.